masterahmedhussain/collegeWebsite/README.md

 # collegeWebsite

-A Full Loaded design dor the college website..
+A Full Loaded design for the college website..